Here's what you've always wanted to know about the four migratory bird flyways of North America.

 What is a Flyway?

 Simply put, migratory birds are creatures of habit.
-They follow the same or similar ancient routes every year for their annual migration south towards warmer weather and available food in the winter, and back up north to breed for the warmer spring and summer.
+They follow the same or similar ancient routes every year for their annual migration south towards warmer weather and available food in the winter, and back up north to breed for the warmer spring and summer months.

-A flyway is the path these species of birds, particularly game birds, take on their yearly journey.
+A flyway is the path these species of birds, particularly game birds, take on their annual journey.